wp-plugins/sagenda/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-First release published in the wordpress repository.
+First release published in the Wordpress repository.

 == Changelog ==